wp-plugins/wp-print-friendly/readme.txt

 Version 0.4.2 omitted the default template.

 = 0.4.2 =
-This release expands the plugin's page rewrite rules to accomodate permalink structures that necessitate verbose rules, such as when the structure begins with %postname%.
+This release expands the plugin's page rewrite rules to accomodate permalink structures that necessitate verbose rules, such as when the structure begins with `%postname%`.

 = 0.4.1 =
 This release fixes bug that displayed post links automatically on the wrong post types.